Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 City Hall, Porto, Portugal

 MAP.
-Featuring a 70-meter-tall tower and carillon clock, the Camara Municipal – or City Hall Porto – is a must-see city landmark on Porto city tours.
+Featuring a 230-foot-tall tower and carillon clock, the Camara Municipal – or City Hall Porto – is a must-see landmark on Porto city tours.
 Construction of the building began in 1920, but it wasn’t completed and finally occupied until 1957.
 Visitors can go inside to see the lavishly decorated lobby and get an elevated view of Praca da Liberdade.

 Directions: Walk around City Hall to the north side.
 There you will find a pleasant square and the Trindade Church.